tht/autodoist/README.md

 1) Assign automatic next-action labels for a more GTD-like workflow
    - Flexible options to label tasks sequentially or in parallel
    - Limit labels based on a start-date or hide future tasks based on the due date
-2) Enable regeneration of sub-tasks in lists with a recurring date
+2) Enable regeneration of sub-tasks in lists with a recurring date.
+Multiple modes possile.
 3) Postpone the end-of-day time to after midnight to finish your daily recurring tasks
-4) Make multiple items uncheckable / re-checkable at the same time
+4) Make multiple items (un)checkable at the same time

 If this tool helped you out, I would really appreciate your support by providing me with some coffee!